The PagerDuty connector uses the v2 Events API to trigger, acknowledge, and resolve PagerDuty alerts.

 An optional value indicating the class/type of the event, for example

 For more details on these properties, see PagerDuty v2 event parameters.

-- Route your alerts to the right PagerDuty responder within your team, based on your structure, escalation policies, and workflows.
+- Route your rules to the right PagerDuty responder within your team, based on your structure, escalation policies, and workflows.

-- Automatically generate incidents of different types and severity based on each alert’s context.
+- Automatically generate incidents of different types and severity based on each rule’s context.

-- Tailor the incident data to match your needs by easily passing the alerting context from Kibana to PagerDuty.
+- Tailor the incident data to match your needs by easily passing the rule context from Kibana to PagerDuty.